Even though many nonprofits use PayPal, it’s not the best platform for organizations seeking to accept online donations.

 Nonprofits already using PayPal know you can’t do much regarding the form’s design.
 While PayPal does allow you to change the page color and add an image, that’s about as far as the customization goes.

-Since there is no distinction between the checkout pages, donors feel like they’re making a typical transaction rather than supporting a nonprofit, let alone your specific organization.
+Since there is no distinction between checkout pages, donors feel like they’re making a typical transaction rather than supporting a nonprofit, let alone your specific organization.

 Plus, some donors who aren’t paying close enough attention might even question if they’re on the right page.